mpapad/mpapada.github.io/Publications.md

 ## 2012

-Mike Papadakis and Nicos Malevris, “Mutation based test case generation via a path selection strategy”, Information & Software Technology journal (IST), vol. 54, no. 9, 2012, pp. 915-932.
+Mike Papadakis and Nicos Malevris, [“Mutation based test case generation via a path selection strategy”](pdfs/IST2012.pdf), Information & Software Technology journal (IST), vol. 54, no. 9, 2012, pp. 915-932.

-Marinos Kintis, Mike Papadakis, and Nicos Malevris, “Isolating First Order Equivalent Mutants via Second Order Mutation”, in Software Testing, Verification, and Validation, International Conference on (ICST), 2012, pp. 701-710.
+Marinos Kintis, Mike Papadakis, and Nicos Malevris, [“Isolating First Order Equivalent Mutants via Second Order Mutation”](http://www0.cs.ucl.ac.uk/mutation2012/papers/4670a701.pdf), in Software Testing, Verification, and Validation, International Conference on (ICST), 2012, pp. 701-710.

-Mike Papadakis and Yves Le Traon, “Using Mutants to Locate ‘Unknown’ Faults”, in Software Testing, Verification, and Validation, International Conference on (ICST), 2012, pp. 691-700.
+Mike Papadakis and Yves Le Traon, [“Using Mutants to Locate ‘Unknown’ Faults”](http://www0.cs.ucl.ac.uk/mutation2012/papers/4670a691.pdf), in Software Testing, Verification, and Validation, International Conference on (ICST), 2012, pp. 691-700.

-Mike Papadakis and Nicos Malevris, “Killing Mutants Effectively a Search Based Approach”, in 10th Joint Conference on Knowledge-Based Software Engineering (JCKBSE), 2012, pp. 217-226.

 # 2011

 Mike Papadakis and Nicos Malevris. [“Automatically Performing Weak Mutation with the Aid of: Symbolic Execution, Concolic and Search Based Testing”](pdfs/SQJ2011.pdf), in Software Quality Journal (SQJ), vol. 19, no. 4, 2011, pp. 691-723.

-Mike Papadakis and Nicos Malevris.
-“Automatic Mutation based Test Data Generation”, in Annual conference on Genetic and evolutionary computation, (GECCO), 2011, pp. 247-248.
+Mike Papadakis and Nicos Malevris. [“Automatic Mutation based Test Data Generation”](pdfs/Gecco2011.pdf), in Annual conference on Genetic and evolutionary computation, (GECCO), 2011, pp. 247-248.

 ## 2010

-Mike Papadakis and Nicos Malevris.
-“Automatic Mutation Test Case Generation Via Dynamic Symbolic Execution”, in 21st International Symposium on Software Reliability Engineering (ISSRE) 2010, pp.121-130.
+Mike Papadakis and Nicos Malevris. [“Automatic Mutation Test Case Generation Via Dynamic Symbolic Execution”](pdfs/ISSRE2010.pdf), in 21st International Symposium on Software Reliability Engineering (ISSRE) 2010, pp.121-130.

-Marinos Kintis, Mike Papadakis and Nicos Malevris.
-“Evaluating Mutation Testing Alternatives: A Collateral Experiment”, in 17th Asia-Pacific Software Engineering Conference (APSEC), 2010, pp. 300-309.
+Marinos Kintis, Mike Papadakis and Nicos Malevris. [“Evaluating Mutation Testing Alternatives: A Collateral Experiment”](pdfs/apsec2010.pdf), in 17th Asia-Pacific Software Engineering Conference (APSEC), 2010, pp. 300-309.

-Mike Papadakis and Nicos Malevris.
-“A Symbolic Execution Tool Based on the Elimination of Infeasible Paths”, in Proceedings of the 5th International Conference on Software Engineering Advances (ICSEA’10), 2010, pp. 435-440.
+Mike Papadakis and Nicos Malevris. [“A Symbolic Execution Tool Based on the Elimination of Infeasible Paths”](pdfs/icsea2010.pdf), in Proceedings of the 5th International Conference on Software Engineering Advances (ICSEA’10), 2010, pp. 435-440.

-Mike Papadakis, Nicos Malevris and Maria Kallia.
-“Towards Automating the Generation of Mutation Tests”, in Proceedings of the 5th International Workshop on Automation of Software Test (AST), 2010, pp. 111-118.
+Mike Papadakis, Nicos Malevris and Maria Kallia. [“Towards Automating the Generation of Mutation Tests”](pdfs/AST2010.pdf), in Proceedings of the 5th International Workshop on Automation of Software Test (AST), 2010, pp. 111-118.

-Mike Papadakis and Nicos Malevris.
-“An Empirical Evaluation of the First and Second Order Mutation Testing Strategies”, in Proceedings of the 5th International Workshop on Mutation Analysis (MUTATION), 2010, pp. 90-99.
+Mike Papadakis and Nicos Malevris. [“An Empirical Evaluation of the First and Second Order Mutation Testing Strategies”](pdfs/mutation2010.pdf), in Proceedings of the 5th International Workshop on Mutation Analysis (MUTATION), 2010, pp. 90-99.

-Mike Papadakis, Nicos Malevris and Marinos Kintis.
-“Mutation Testing Strategies: A Collateral Approach”, in Proceedings of the 5th International Conference on Software and Data Technologies (ICSOFT), 2010, vol.2, pp. 325-328.
+Mike Papadakis, Nicos Malevris and Marinos Kintis. [“Mutation Testing Strategies: A Collateral Approach”](pdfs/ICSOFT2010.pdf), in Proceedings of the 5th International Conference on Software and Data Technologies (ICSOFT), 2010, vol.2, pp. 325-328.

 ## 2009

-Mike Papadakis and Nicos Malevris.
-“An Effective Path Selection Strategy for Mutation Testing”, in Proceedings of the 16th Asia-Pacific Software Engineering Conference (APSEC), 2009, pp. 422-429.
+Mike Papadakis and Nicos Malevris. [“An Effective Path Selection Strategy for Mutation Testing”](pdfs/apsec2009.pdf), in Proceedings of the 16th Asia-Pacific Software Engineering Conference (APSEC), 2009, pp. 422-429.

-Mike Papadakis and Nicos Malevris.
-“Improving Evolutionary Test Data Generation with the Aid of Symbolic Execution”, in Proceedings of the 2nd International Workshop on Artificial Intelligence Techniques in Software Engineering (AISEW), 2009, pp. 201-210.
+Mike Papadakis and Nicos Malevris. [“Improving Evolutionary Test Data Generation with the Aid of Symbolic Execution”](pdfs/AIAI2009.pdf), in Proceedings of the 2nd International Workshop on Artificial Intelligence Techniques in Software Engineering (AISEW), 2009, pp. 201-210.